JaredReisinger/react-crossword/README.md

 | `focusBackground`     | `'rgb(255,255,0)'`    | background color for the cell with focus, the one that the player is typing into                                                                                            |
 | `highlightBackground` | `'rgb(255,255,204)'`  | background color for the cells in the answer the player is working on, helps indicate in which direction focus will be moving; also used as a background on the active clue |

+Note that these values can be provided either via `ThemeProvider`, or directly as a `theme` property on the `Crossword` component itself.
+(And further, if you're not using styled-components, but want to make use of `ThemeProvider`, this library re-exports `ThemeProvider` so you can pull it from here.)

 Also, several class names are applied to elements in the crossword, in case you want to apply styles that way:

 | element                                                 | class name  |
 | ------------------------------------------------------- | ----------- |